richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromCostManagementAPI_Iteration.md

 _The instructions below will only briefly cover any repetitive topics._

 This use case considers requirement statements like:
-* "We discovered a Cost Management API limitation (1,000 resources per request)"
+* "Our subscriptions have more than 1,000 resources... so, they are hitting the Cost Management API's per-request limitation"
+* "We want to pull the maximum number of columns (15) from the Cost Management API"
 * "We need to change scope from '/subscriptions/{subscriptionId}/' to '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}'"
 * "We want to pull historical data...
 730 days {i.e., 2 years}"